sheilbronn/Manage-Gluon-MQTT/README.md

 * *ffgluonreconfigure*: Reset interface name back to original
 * *gluon-data*: Lots of Gluon configuration data
 * *machine-data*: Version and CPU info of the node
+* *speedtest*: Get a larger file, measure the time it takes, calculate download speed
 * *status*: Load and uptime of the node
 * *localclients*: Amount and fingerprints of clients attached to the node
 * *nodeinfo* ...